afkcodes/audio_x/README.md

   });
 ```

-> **NOTE:** _This method allows adding events directly to audio element, and all the events can be added to the audio element,_ > _When using this set useDefaultEventListeners to false and customEventListeners to null to reduce un-necessary events being fired_ > _All the events should be handled manually_
+> **NOTE:** _This method allows adding events directly to audio element, and all the events can be added to the audio element, When using this set useDefaultEventListeners to false and customEventListeners to null to reduce un-necessary events being fired.All the events should be handled manually_

 ### Setting up the equalizer